Daily affirmations for success when you feel stuck

 - How to stop comparing yourself to others and start thriving in your own life

-You’ve probably tried affirmations before.
+Chances are you’ve tried affirmations before.
 Found a list, said them for a few days, felt ridiculous, quietly stopped.

 That’s not a discipline problem.
 That’s a gap problem.